 Attendance should be tracked daily in IWRS.
-As a result, if a student drops below the 80% attendance threshold in a single module, they will need to make-up missed hours to be considered on track to successfully complete the program.
+Participants must attend 80% of the training hours for each training module to be considered in good standing.
+If a student drops below the 80% attendance threshold in a single training module, they will need to make-up missed hours to be considered on track to successfully complete the program.